salvatorecorsaro/Copernicus-CRM/README.md

 ### Features

-- microservice architecture for a full indipendent :tw-1f4aa: organization of work inside the program, no more bottlenecks in your workload;
+- microservice architecture for a full indipendent :muscle: organization of work inside the program, no more bottlenecks in your workload;
-- fast deploy in your server with automated instalation :tw-1f680:
+- fast deploy in your server with automated instalation :dart:
-- unpenetrable security :tw-1f46e: system to garantize the security of your microservices from outsiders (looking at you Mr.Robot).
+- unpenetrable security :policewoman: system to garantize the security of your microservices from outsiders (looking at you Mr.Robot :japanese_goblin:).
 The services are only accesible from the edge service, and they comunicate between each other using authentication tokens.
-- tested results and top performances :tw-1f4af:
+- tested results and top performances :bulb:
-- great customer service for all your needs ( :tw-1f486: )
+- great customer service for all your needs ( :massage:)

 ![](https://i.ibb.co/vdCHGXJ/schema.png)

 ## Installation

-Run the database scripts in your local server.
+Run the database scripts in your local server. :joystick:
+- Windows use the .bat file to install the project.
-Execute the installation script by writing the command "bash setup.sh" in your terminal and hitting enter :tw-26a1:
+- UNIX (OS/LINUX) Execute the installation script by writing the command "bash <file>.sh" in your terminal and hitting enter :video_game:

-## Authentication
+## Authentication :dark_sunglasses:

 In order to authenticate use the presetted test account with the credentials: "admin" "admin"

-## List of our endpoints that u need to know
+## List of our endpoints that u need to know :compass:

 :warning:  The gateway service uses the port: 8080  :warning: